-Painting – the extended field
+Painting – the Extended Field

-Exhibition catalogue no 15-16.
-ISBN: 91-972986-0-3
+Exhibition catalogue no 16

+The position of painting has been the subject of ongoing debate virtually since the end of the nineteenth century when photography emerged as a strong competitor in the depiction of reality.
+Not until the 1960’s and the first signs of the disintegration of modernism, however, did today’s debate become visible in embryonic form.
 This debate has largely centered on the concepts of life and death.
 The fact that it came to be couched in such drastic terms has its roots in the late modernist notion which found its most significant expression in Clement Greenberg’s representational world.
 The basic tenet of his theory was that, during its golden era, modernism had reduced everything which was not aesthetic in order to express the pure essence.
 As a result of this process of reduction, modernist painting eventually found itself in a blind alley in which internal issues became increasingly esoteric.
 All that remained was an interest in the minutia of painting, where every decision about the thickness of the stretcher or the size of the grain of the canvas assumed the proportion of important artistic decisions.
 What else could be reduced to allow painting to preserve its aesthetic immunity?
 In spite of the collapse of modernism, the question does not appear to have been conclusively settled: painting is often described as an endangered art form which must be kept uncontaminated by the chaotic multifariousness of contemporary reality in order to preserve its specific character or essence.

 Very few believe today that painting will survive only as an institutionalized relic of the modernist era.
 There is faith in painting as a flexible practice which must reject its internal concerns in order to be renewed.